-If your account is held at Stifel, you can appoint Stifel (as our delegate) or, as applicable, an Adviser with trading discretion over your account or Portfolio to vote proxies in the account on your behalf.
+If your account is held at Stifel, you can appoint Stifel (as our delegate) or, as applicable, an Adviser with trading discretion over your account or Portfolio to vote relevant proxies in the account on your behalf.
 You can change your proxy voting election at any time with written notice.

 In voting proxies, Stifel has a fiduciary responsibility to make investment decisions that are in your best interest and vote your securities accordingly.
 As required by applicable regulations, Stifel has adopted policies and procedures to govern the proxy voting process for Client accounts.
 Stifel has retained a thirdparty proxy voting service ("Proxy Voting Agent") to provide independent, objective research and voting recommendations based on its standard proxy voting guidelines, and to vote your proxies on its behalf.
+If the Proxy Voting Agent is unable to provide a voting recommendation, Stifel will determine the appropriate vote unless Stifel determines that voting is impractical (such as where we would be required to obtain additional specific information on each affected client) or would lead to conflicting outcomes for our clients.
+Stifel's proxy voting policies provide that in cases where Stifel is determining the vote, it will vote with management on routine issues, and will vote non-routine issues in a manner calculated and intended to maximize shareholder value.
+Where the Proxy Voting Agent is unable to provide a voting recommendation and there is a conflict between your interests and Stifel's, Stifel will generally abstain from voting.

-If the Proxy Voting Agent is unable to provide a voting recommendation, Stifel will determine the You may request a copy of Stifel's Proxy Voting Policies and Procedures as well as the Proxy Voting Agent's standard proxy voting guidelines at any time, including a record of the proxies voted in respect of your account.
+You may request a copy of Stifel's Proxy Voting Policies and Procedures as well as the Proxy Voting Agent's standard proxy voting guidelines at any time, including a record of the proxies voted for your account.

-If your account is invested in an Manager-Traded Portfolio and you choose to delegate proxy voting authority, the Adviser will typically vote proxies related to the securities in the account or Portfolio.
-For this reason, you should carefully review the proxy voting discussion in each such Adviser's Form ADV 2A provided to you at the time you enroll into the Adviser's Portfolio.
+If your account is invested in a Manager-Traded Portfolio and you choose to delegate proxy voting authority, the Adviser will typically vote proxies related to the securities in the account or Portfolio.
+For this reason, you should carefully review the proxy voting discussion in each such Adviser's Form ADV Part 2A provided to you at the time you enroll into the Adviser's Portfolio.
 You should understand the Adviser's proxy voting process and guidelines, as well as the related risks prior to granting proxy voting authority to an Adviser.
-If an Adviser with trading authority over Clients' account is unwilling to accept proxy voting delegation, Stifel step in and direct proxies in the affected Client accounts to its Proxy Voting Agent for voting recommendations as well as actual voting.
+If an Adviser with trading authority over Clients' account is unwilling to accept proxy voting delegation, Stifel will step in and direct proxies in the affected Client accounts to its Proxy Voting Agent for voting recommendations as well as actual voting.